day8/re-frame/docs/MentalModelOmnibus.md

   2. Event handlers sometimes need coeffects (arguments) in addition to `db` and `v`.

 But, even if it isn't the full picture, it is a very useful and interesting mental model.
-We first saw it in Elm's early use of `foldp` (fold from the past), which was later enshrined in the Elm Architecture.
+We were first exposed to this idea via Elm's early use of `foldp` (fold from the past), which was later enshrined in the Elm Architecture.

 And for the love of all that is good, please watch this terrific